iotaledger/rosetta-iota/docs/pages/testing_cli.md

     ```

 2) Ensure the IOTA node is running and an instance of the Rosetta API is available.
-Also ensure that the REST API of the IOTA is available at http://localhost:14265/api/v1/info.

     To validate the correctness of `rosetta-iota` run the commands below: